barsha20061001/Digital-Clock/README.md

 # 🕒 Digital-Clock
-A simple and responsive digital clock built using HTML, CSS, and JavaScript.
+A simple and responsive digital clock built using HTML, CSS and JavaScript.
 It displays the current time in hours, minutes, and seconds, and updates in real-time every second.

 # Project link
 [Click Here](https://stackblitz.com/edit/stackblitz-starters-vpyjvxaw?file=clock.js)